nerdschoolbergen/introduction-to-web-security/exercise-3/README.md

 # Exercise 3 - SQL Injection

-SQL Injection is a vulnerability that allows an attacker to change queries that an application makes to a database.
+SQL Injection is a vulnerability that allows an attacker to change queries that an application makes to a SQL database.
 This can be done by interfering with input sent from the user, which can be interpreted by the server as valid SQL.
+You could replace "SQL" with any query language that is possible to input to the vulnerable application.
+It would still be considered an injection attack.

 An attacker can retrieve data they are unauthorized to see, as well as performing destructive actions such as deleting or modifying your data.